MicrosoftDocs/architecture-center/docs/guide/networking/cross-tenant-secure-access-private-endpoints-content.md

   - The A record is registered and managed automatically in the private DNS zone.

 - If you don't use the DNS services that Azure provides by default, you must configure and manage your own DNS servers and zones:
-  - Create a `privatelink.azurewebsites.net` DNS zone.
+  1. Create a `privatelink.azurewebsites.net` DNS zone.
-  - Ensure that `privatelink.azurewebsites.net` can be resolved in the virtual networks that need to resolve the NIC of the private endpoint.
+  1. Ensure that `privatelink.azurewebsites.net` can be resolved in the virtual networks that need to resolve the NIC of the private endpoint.
-  - Register the A record in the `privatelink.azurewebsites.net` DNS zone.
+  1. Register the A record in the `privatelink.azurewebsites.net` DNS zone with the IP address of the private endpoint.
-  - Depending on your setup, possibly configure a DNS forwarder to resolve the Azure DNS public zone, `azurewebsites.net`.
+  1. Depending on your setup, possibly configure a DNS forwarder to resolve the Azure DNS public zone, `azurewebsites.net`.

   For more information, see [Azure private endpoint DNS configuration](/azure/private-link/private-endpoint-dns).